RadialVentures/link-snap/README.md

 3. Paste `chrome://extensions/` into your URL
 4. Click Load unpacked
 5. Locate the "link-snap-main" directory and select it
-6. A new page will open prompting you to connect your email(make sure its the same one you used for your Virtual Newsroom)
+6. A new page will open prompting you to paste your connection token(which is found by logging on to your Virtual Newsroom)
-7. After connecting the page will automatically close after 2 seconds and you have succesfully installed Link Snap! 🎉
+7. After connecting the page you can close out all extension tabs and you have succesfully installed Link Snap! 🎉

 ## HOW TO USE
-1. Pin the extension
+1. I highly recommend you pin the extension
 2. When on a LinkedIn profile click the extension then click save
-3. Wait for it to save then done!

 ----

-⚠️ Currently working on getting this curation tool on the Chrome Store so its more accessible ⚠️
+⚠️ Currently working on getting Link-Snap to the Chrome Store ⚠️